-Number Swaps: These can be done yourself within a minimum of 2 weeks before the date of the event.
+Number Swaps: These can be done yourself within a minimum of 2 weeks before the date of the event via your Race Nation account.
 Or please email [email protected] to ask for a number swap, quoting your details and the name and email address of the person taking your place.
 IMPORTANT- Under no circumstances should a runner use someone else’s number without asking for an official number swap, this will result in the runner being disqualified from the event and further action may be taken against the original runner.

-If any of your details change you can amend these yourself on your full on sport account or let us know by emailing [email protected]
+If any of your details change you can amend these yourself on your RACE NATION account or let us know by emailing [email protected]